Table of Contents

 Go overboard.
 Request only once or twice (and only once per communication channel).
 That is it.
 If you repeatedly ask clients, they will get fed up and leave a negative review.

-We hope that the tips in our article have given you some ideas for how to get Amazon product reviews in 2022.
+We hope that the tips in our article have given you some ideas for how to get reviews on Amazon in 2023.
 As a baseline, try Amazon’s features, as they are free of any “gray fields.”
 And always follow Amazon’s rules.
-Keep in mind that a few additional sales generated using a black hat technique aren’t worth putting your entire seller account at risk.
+Remember that a few additional sales generated using a black hat technique aren’t worth putting your entire seller account at risk.

 The best strategy when working on Amazon is to have many touchpoints, a robust product, and nothing that violates Amazon’s guidelines.
 Combining awesome client experience, top-quality goods, and convenient feedback software, you’ll get Amazon feedback without even trying.

 Register for SageMailer’s free 30-day trial and boost your customer reviews management.
 Learn how to get Amazon reviews fast – in a matter of clicks!